Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 This matters most for headset players who want better awareness in live raids.
 It also matters for squad players who need party chat and proximity chat to stay readable without covering up combat cues.

 This guide only uses setting names that currently exist in the live ARC Raiders menu.
-It gives you a clean baseline first, then the shortest diagnostic forks if the problem is voice-only, console-only, or tied to Raider Voice.
+It gives you a clean baseline first, then the shortest quick checks if the problem is voice-only, console-only, or tied to Raider Voice.

 Every setting name below matches the current Audio menu.
 There are no made-up presets, no fake sound modes, and no invented percentages pretending to be universal.